notrabs/RRCG/README.md

  (returns are in the works)

 ### Operator Overload
-Math Operators and comparisons will create the according chips, and evaluate using c#'s order of operation.
+Math Operators and comparisons will create the according chips, and evaluate using c#'s order of operations.
 ```c#
 public void ExampleCircuit()
 {